 Self-confidence (in all its forms) come from within us, but we need to practice for it to come to us naturally.
 Over recent years, I’ve actively invested in life coaching, business coaching and even some counselling to really evaluate what I wanted to prioritise in my life and how I was going to achieve my goals.
 Self-reflection isn’t always easy, but I experienced so much growth from the process (perhaps a story for another time) and I’m so much happier in myself for it.
 As a result, I had the confidence to go after one of my bucket list goals and will be publishing a book within the next couple of months!

 Feeling self-confident and ready to take on my camera?
-Why not book your own boudoir shoot with me today and show them off – check out my boudoir photography packages here and then drop me an email with your preferred date.
-I can’t wait to hear from you!
+Then it’s time to book your own boudoir shoot with me!
+Find your perfect boudoir shoot package here and then hit me up via the contact page with your preferred date.
+We’re going to have so much fun!